Elyuha/QATestTaskDins/README.md

 3. Create a bug report for the next issue:
-The request GET /posts/0 returned 404 Not Found, but you expect an empty list with 200 OK You may send results in any form you like: GitHub project, email, etc.
+The request GET /posts/0 returned 404 Not Found, but you expect an empty list with 200 OK